Field Engineering Services

 Bills of Material (BOM) Review and BOM Creation Services:

-The primary objective of the BOM review and creation process is to facilitate rapid finding of the right parts, in the right condition, quantity and time required to support the proactive maintenance model.
-BOMs are a critical enabling component to a top-quartile work management process, and many companies suffer significant and costly consequences from having incomplete, inaccurate or missing BOMs.
-On average across numerous industrial and manufacturing industries, Fourth Quartile companies have less than 30% of the assets in the plant covered by complete and accurate BOM’s loaded into the Computerized Maintenance Management System (CMMS).
-Top Quartile companies have over 70% of their equipment covered with BOMs.
+The primary objective of the BOM review and creation process is to facilitate rapid finding of the right parts in the right condition, quantity, and time required to support the proactive maintenance modelBOMs are a critical enabling component to a top-quartile work management process, and many companies suffer significant and costly consequences from having incomplete, inaccurate, or missing BOMs.
+On average, across numerous industrial and manufacturing industries, Fourth Quartile companies have less than 30% of the plant’s assets covered by complete and accurate BOMs loaded into the Computerized Maintenance Management System (CMMS).
+Top Quartile companies have over 70% of their equipment covered with BOMs, that connect equipment and materials in their CMMS systems

 A variety of benefits are realized by organizations having complete and accurate BOMs covering a large percentage of the plant equipment.
 Some of these benefits include: